51900673TDTU/apartment-finder/README.md

 # apartment-finder
-An Android application to help people buy or rent appartment easily
+- An Android application to help people buy or rent apartment easily
+- Login, Register Account with Firebase
+- Post and Find a post to rent an apartment
+- Chat together